Thursday, June 11, 2009

 ANYWAY, I didn't begin this post to tell my readers solely about this site.
 I intended to bring to attention a particular set of accusations against the group DC Talk, based upon biblical principles and truths.
 Or at least, that is what the author of this article states.

-DC Talk Exposed, and begins by introducing the "Jesus Freak" music video as one of the most popular Christians videos ever recorded.
+The article is entitled, DC Talk Exposed, and begins by introducing the "Jesus Freak" music video as one of the most popular Christians videos ever recorded.
 But, how "Christian" is it? (asks the following line) The author then goes into not-so-great depth to gorge this subject.

 From here, we are told the director of the video is none other than Simon Maxwell, an Englishman and collaborator with the "satanic and blasphemous Nine Inch Nails."
 We learn that DC Talk was interested in roping him in for this project, due to his particular style, demonstrated specifically in NIN's "Closer." [side note: pay attention to anything with 3 or more exclamation marks (!!!), brackets, or anything that is CAPITALIZED]